-Our business also depends significantly on relationships with leading e-commerce merchants and technology and infrastructure providers and the licenses that the technology providers have granted to us.
+Our business also depends significantly on relationships with leading technology and infrastructure providers and the licenses that the technology providers have granted to us.
 Our competitors may seek to establish the same relationships as we have, which may adversely affect us.
 We may not be able to maintain these relationships or replace them on commercially attractive terms.